 There is no requirement for employees to inform their employers if they intend to breastfeed or express when they return to work, however, the more you can plan for before baby arrives the smoother your transition back to work will be, it also allows your employer plenty of time to make any necessary arrangements.

 It helps to discuss with your employer that arrangements for managing breastfeeding and returning to work are not permanent; each baby’s breastfeeding pattern is different and will change over time.
 The pattern in which you feed or express at one month is different at six months and different again at nine and twelve months.

 Arrange to have a ‘return to work’ meeting about a month before you plan to return.
-On return to work, confirm arrangements.
+When you return to work, confirm these arrangements.
 Be prepared to change them if it is not working out.
 Keep your manager informed of how things are going.

 If you have an Equal Employment Opportunity (EEO) Officer, Human Resources Group or Personnel Group, or are a member of a union, you may want to talk with them first about the company’s breastfeeding policies before discussing with your employer.

 You have the right to ask for support and your employer should respond positively.
 This is because under the Employment Relations (Breaks, Infant Feeding and Other Matters) Amendment Act 2008, employers are required, so far as reasonable and practicable in the circumstances, to provide appropriate facilities and breaks to an employee who wishes to breastfeed either at work or in work time.
 If your employer does not allow you any or some of your requests/entitlements put your request to them in writing and ask for a written response.

 Who can I go to for help?